|

 Director John Carpenter went on to produce a huge hit with Halloween.

-He also made cult favourites such as Escape from
+He also made cult favorites such as Escape from

 New York, The Thing, Starman